 - See interest rates drop at least 0.5%

 - Have an interest-only loan that will decrease

 These situations could make refinancing a valuable way to save money.
 While you don’t want to enter the process needlessly, you also don’t want to leave money on the table by failing to refinance at the proper time.

 Does Refinancing Make Sense for You?

 Having a close relationship with your lender is critical to working through the refinancing process.
 At Assurance Financial, we have people and technology to work for you and with you.
 If you think it’s the right choice for you at this stage in your life, contact us at Assurance Financial about refinancing your home.
 Through a refinance, you may be able to lower your payments or get cash from your home’s equity.

-To see if you qualify, apply with Abby online in only 15 minutes or meet with one of our loan advisors in person.
+To see if you qualify, meet with one of our loan advisors in person.
 You can find out more about our rates and whether you qualify for refinancing.
 No matter how you work with us, we’ll help you find your ideal home loan options.
 We’re the people you can trust.